MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintShare.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ALLOWEDGROUPS <IMicrosoftGraphGroup1\[]>: The groups whose users have access to print using the printer.
+ALLOWEDGROUPS <IMicrosoftGraphGroup[]>: The groups whose users have access to print using the printer.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AcceptedSenders <IMicrosoftGraphDirectoryObject[]>]`: The list of users or groups that are allowed to create post's or calendar events in this group.
 If this list is non-empty then only users or groups listed here are allowed to post.